Azure/azure-sdk-for-python/sdk/face/azure-ai-vision-face/README.md

 The goal of liveness detection is to ensure that the system is interacting with a physically present live person at the time of authentication.
 The whole process of authentication is called a session.

-There're two different components in the authentication: a mobile application and an app server/orchestrator.
+There are two different components in the authentication: a mobile application and an app server/orchestrator.
 Before uploading the video stream, the app server has to create a session, and then the mobile client could upload the payload with a `session authorization token` to call the liveness detection.
 The app server can query for the liveness detection result and audit logs anytime until the session is deleted.